TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 ## 🎛 Changing position

 You can change the position of the notifications displayed on the screen. <br/>
-There are three possible options to choose:
+There are three possible options to choose from:

 - `top` - at the top of the screen
 - `center` - at the middle of the screen (y-axis)
 - `bottom`- at the bottom of the screen

-Default setting for the `notificationPosition` is `top` value.
+Default setting for the `notificationPosition` is the `top` value.

 Depending on whether you want to change notification position for the whole app or only change it for a certain notification, you can either: